Iron Knee/Tender Knee

 Iron Knee / Tender Knee

-Iron Knee and Tender Knee are point to point trail races that start at Cleveland Park or the Lower Seymour Conservation Reserve in North Vancouver and finish on the shores of Deep Cove.
-The courses run on North Shore trails and include the Powerline Climb.
-The finish area provides chocolate treats for participants.
+The Iron Knee and Tender Knee are point-to-point races that start at Cleveland Park or the Lower Seymour Conservation Reserve in North Vancouver and finish on the shores of Deep Cove.
+The routes follow mountain trails and include the Powerline climb, noted as a demanding section.
+Finishers receive a medal and post-race treats are provided at the Deep Cove finish area.

 Race information